David H. Gambrell: Political career

-Gambrell went on to take part in state politics, serving as chairman of the Georgia Democratic Party from 1970–1971.
-In 1971, upon the death of Richard Russell, Jr., Governor Jimmy Carter appointed Gambrell to the United States Senate, where he served during the years 1971 and 1972.
-While in the Senate he served as a member of the Banking Committee, Aeronautics and Space Committee, and Senate Select Committee on Small Business.
+Gambrell went on to take part in state politics, serving as chairman of the Georgia Democratic Party from 1970 to 1971.
+In 1971, upon the death of U.S. Senate member Richard Russell Jr., Governor of Georgia Jimmy Carter appointed Gambrell to the United States Senate to finish Russell's term, where he served during the years 1971 and 1972.
+While in the U.S. Senate he served as a member of the Banking Committee, Aeronautics and Space Committee, and Senate Select Committee on Small Business.
 Gambrell, a moderate, was defeated in the Democratic primary runoff in 1972 by the more conservative Sam Nunn, who went on to serve in the Senate for the next twenty-four years.
-Gambrell sought the Democratic nomination for Governor in 1974, but fared badly, finishing behind Lester Maddox, George Busbee (the eventual winner), and Bert Lance.
+Gambrell sought the Democratic nomination for Governor of Georgia in 1974, but fared badly, finishing behind Lester Maddox, George Busbee (the eventual winner), and Bert Lance.

 Other activities

-Gambrell has also served in a number of public, business and civic roles, including the Directorships of three publicly held corporations, the Visiting Committees of Davidson College, Harvard Law School, Emory University and the Board of Directors of the Georgia Chamber of Commerce.
-He has also served as Chairman of the Governor's Committee on Post-Secondary Education, as chairman of the Drafting Committee for the Education Article of the Georgia Constitution, as a member on the Board of Curators of the Georgia Historical Society and as a trustee of the Lawyers Foundation of Georgia.
+Gambrell served in a number of public, business and civic roles, including the Directorships of three publicly held corporations, the Visiting Committees of Davidson College, Harvard Law School, Emory University and the Board of Directors of the Georgia Chamber of Commerce.
+He also served as Chairman of the Governor's Committee on Post-Secondary Education, as chairman of the Drafting Committee for the Education Article of the Constitution of Georgia, as a member on the Board of Curators of the Georgia Historical Society and as a trustee of the Lawyers Foundation of Georgia.
 He retired as a director of American Software, Inc. and was a trustee of the Georgia Legal History Foundation.

 Personal life

-Gambrell was married to the former Luck Flanders, and has four children.
-Luck was a philanthropist in her hometown of Swainsboro, Georgia, having donated 190 acre of land to establish East Georgia State College in 1971; the college's library bears her name to honor this gift.
+Gambrell was married to Luck Flanders Gambrell.
+They had four children.
+She was a philanthropist in her hometown of Swainsboro, Georgia, having donated 190 acre of land to establish East Georgia State College in 1971; the building housing the college's library bears her name to honor this gift.
 Luck died on June 29, 2015.
-Gambrell died on May 6, 2021, after a period of declining health.
+Gambrell died in Atlanta on May 6, 2021, after a period of declining health, age 91.